 Future developments look bleak.
-Kizilsu Prefecture, a region dominated by Uyghurs and Kazakhs, set its target population growth rate for 2020 at a mere 1.05‰, to be achieved through "family planning work."
-[19] This is far below its 2018 and 2019 natural population growth rates of 11.45‰ and 7.45‰.
+Kizilsu Prefecture, a region dominated by Uyghurs and Kazakhs, set its target birth rate for 2020 at a mere 1.05‰, to be achieved through "family planning work."
+[19] This is far below its 2018 and 2019 natural population growth rates of 19.66‰ and 8.18‰.
 Overall, it is clear that population growth in 2018 was far below targets; not only because of the mass internment campaign, but also as the result of much more draconian birth control measures.